 The LCD shows event, metering, setting, and relay selftest status information.
 The display is controlled with the eight multifunction pushbuttons.
 The target LEDs display relay target information as described in Table 4.
 The LCD is controlled by the pushbuttons, automatic messages the relay generates, and user-programmed Display Points.
 The default display scrolls through any active, nonblank Display Points.
-If none are active, the relay scrolls through four two-line displays of the A-, B-, and C-phase currents in primary quantities.
-Each display remains for two seconds before scrolling continues.
-Any message the relay generates for an alarm condition takes precedence over the normal default display.
-The {EXIT} pushbutton returns the display to the default display, if the relay is performing some other front-panel function.
+Next, the relay scrolls through primary phase and neutral currents (if active).
+Each display remains for two seconds, before scrolling continues.
+Any message generated by the relay due to an alarm condition takes precedence over the normal default display.
+The {EXIT} pushbutton returns the display to the default display, if some other front-panel function is being performed.